 Weight

 Up first is the weight of the kayak rack.
-RVs have limited carrying capacity, and your kayak rack obviously needs to stay within what your RV is capable of holding.
+RVs have limited carrying capacity, and your kayak rack needs to stay within your RV’s capacity.

 Size

-The size is the next key thing to consider in an RV kayak rack.
-You need to make sure that the rack doesn’t block all the essentials on the back of your RV, including the lights and the rear camera.
+The next key thing to consider in an RV kayak rack is size.
+It would be best to ensure that the rack doesn’t block all the essentials on the back of your RV, including the lights and the rear camera.

 What may also matter to you is how much area you have for your RV’s storage.
 This especially concerns deeper 36-inch or more racks.
-If every inch is important for you, make sure to choose a rack that is sized properly.
+If every inch is important to you, choose an appropriately sized rack.

-Needless to say, your RV kayak rack needs to be able to fit all the watercraft that you need.
+Your RV kayak rack needs to fit all the watercraft you need.

 Have three kayaks and want to take them with you on the trip?
 Pick a rack like the KR2B56S kayak rack.
 Need only to transport two kayaks?
-Then a simple kayak rack like 2KR37W may be the best option for you.
+Then, a simple kayak rack like 2KR37W may be your best option.

 In addition, pay attention to the side and weight constraints of the desired RV kayak rack.
-And, needless to say, go for the rack that is going to take your equipment.
+And go for the rack that will take your equipment.

 Materials

 Your RV kayak rack should be made from a durable and weather-resistant material.
-In this sense, all the Yakups racks we reviewed are great – they have strong stainless steel frames that are coated in corrosion-resistant powder.
+In this sense, all the Yakup racks we reviewed are great – they have strong stainless steel frames coated in corrosion-resistant powder.

-Nowadays, the combination of steel and powder coating is the most common in kayak racks.
-If a rack is made from any other material, it needs to satisfy the criteria we mentioned above so that it stays intact under load and doesn’t corrode from weather elements.
+Combining steel and powder coating is the most common in kayak racks.
+Suppose a rack is made from any other material.
+In that case, it must satisfy the abovementioned criteria to stay intact under load and not corrode from weather elements.

 Extensions

-Yakups offers a plentitude of additional accessories and extensions for their RV kayak racks, so you may want to consider to buy some of them.
+Yakups offers additional accessories and extensions for their RV kayak racks, so you may consider buying some.
 Among the accessories offered by Yakups are:

 - Bike racks.